 At some point during the meeting, the client will realise they don’t know much about you and will ask about your business.
 It's your chance to shine, so practice your pitch and make sure it’s positive, humble and has several case studies thrown in for good measure.

 For example, if you’ve just won a few new clients, briefly tell them about what you’re doing for them.
 Don’t be afraid to shout about your achievements.
 Some of my recent client wins include Manchester City FC – I feel daft telling potential new clients about this, because I’m not one to show off, but it has to be done to demonstrate what I’m capable of.

 Whatever you do, don’t drone on.
 Be upbeat, be confident and don’t be afraid to highlight your skills and achievements.

-"On one pitch we did for a large property development company we wrote a poem which Nicky, Build's Business Director recited…it certainly threw the client!
-But we won the pitch, to them it encapsulated the project beautifully in a very different way.
-Another thing to remember is that you aren’t expected to fully solve the brief, just show you really understand it...a different approach can pay off!"
+"On one pitch we did for a large property development company, we wrote a poem which Nicky, Build's Business Director recited…it certainly threw the client!
+But we won the pitch – to them, it encapsulated the project beautifully in a very different way.
+Another thing to remember is that you aren’t expected to solve the brief fully, show you understand it – a different approach can pay off!"

 Act like you don’t need their business

 A final tip that has always worked for me (and is somewhat true), act as though you don’t need any further business.
 I’m not suggesting you become arrogant and aloof.
 Just don’t feel as though you need any additional work – that way, you won’t come across as desperate.